psx-spx/psx-spx.github.io/docs/cdromdrive.md

 ```
   ___These values appear in the FIRST response; with stat.bit0 set___
   10h - Invalid Sub_function (for command 19h), or invalid parameter value
-  20h - Wrong number of parameters (most CD commands need an exact number of parameters)
+  20h - Wrong number of parameters
   40h - Invalid command
   80h - Cannot respond yet (eg. required info was not yet read from disk yet)
            (namely, TOC not-yet-read or so)